 • Inland Case Processing Centers are operating with lower staffing levels, which has increased processing times.

-• Until the dates above, entering Canada for a "non-essential" purpose, defined as tourism, entertainment, or recreation (and which also includes a wider range of "non-essential" reasons) is still prohibited.
+• Travelers who are not fully-vaccinated entering Canada for a "non-essential" purpose, defined as tourism, entertainment, or recreation (and which also includes a wider range of "non-essential" reasons) is still prohibited.

-• The current bar to entry may not apply to asymptomatic:
+• The current entry ban for travelers who are not fully-vaccinated may not apply to asymptomatic:

 - Immediate family members of Canadian temporary residents (work permit holders, study permit holders, visitors) who reside in Canada, for the purpose of reunification after obtaining a family reunification letter (if they are traveling from the United States, they do not require a family reunification letter from the IRCC but must provide evidence that their travel is non-discretionary, such as to establish themselves with some degree of "permanence" with the spouse, common-law partner or family member).